bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ## Installing `W0CHP-PiStar-Dash`

-1. Make a backup of your configuration - just in case.
+1. Make a backup of your configuration if you wish -- just in case.

 2. Open an SSH session to your Pi-Star instance.